If you’re looking for an entry-level Bluetooth USB amp and DAC all in one device, then I recommend the FiiO BTR3K!

 - Blue – SBC

 - Yellow – aptX HD

-Even if the FiiO BTR3K is tiny, its battery life is HUMONGOUS.
+Even if the FiiO BTR3K is tiny, its battery life is nuts!

 It can stay alive for 11 hours even with continuous playback!

-However, if you use it in BALANCED OUTPUT MODE, you’ll be able to use the FiiO BTR3K for only 7 hours, which is still quite a long time anyway.
+However, if you use it in Balanced Output Mode, you’ll be able to use the FiiO BTR3K for only 7 hours, which is still a long enough time for me.

 Through its USB-C charging cable, you can even get it fully charged in less than 90 minutes.

 If you think the FiiO BTR3K isn’t quite the amp and DAC for you, here are some other options you can try.

 If you want a similar unit compared to the BTR3k, then the UP2 could interest you.

 The UP2 offers you more Bluetooth codecs like LHDC/HWA codec and a higher audio resolution when using it in USB DAC mode.